 The Authority also determined in the RRES Year 3 Decision that a proactive approach is needed to resolve the potential issue of solar panel and battery waste.
-Consequently, the Authority respectfully requested that CGB convene and lead a working group of relevant stakeholders, including DEEP and the EDCs, to develop by August 1, 2024, recommendations to resolve the potential issue of solar panel and battery recycling and waste for clean energy projects in Connecticut.30 RRES Year 3 Decision, pp. 50-51.
+Consequently, the Authority respectfully requested that CGB convene and lead a working group of relevant stakeholders, including DEEP and the EDCs, to develop by August 1, 2024, recommendations to resolve the potential issue of solar panel and battery recycling and waste for clean energy projects in Connecticut.
+RRES Year 3 Decision, pp. 50-51.
 In developing the recommendations, CGB should consider the environmental effects of solar panel and battery waste and the success or failure of approaches used in other jurisdictions.
-Further, all recommendations should include a description of the pros and cost.
+Further, all recommendations should include a description of the pros and cons of each approach, and an estimate of each approach's implementation timeline and cost.
 If suggested by CGB and the working group, the Authority would strongly consider creating a new application fee across the state's clean energy programs to cover the costs associated with solar panel and battery recycling.
 Id.
 Ultimately, while solar and battery waste is not yet a prevalent issue in Connecticut, the Authority determined that the development of a solution is needed sooner rather than later, to ensure state preparedness for when the issue becomes more emergent, and in support of state environmental goals and the third and sixth ESS Program Objectives, the sustained and orderly development of the state's energy storage industry, and the maximization of the long-term environmental benefits of electric storage.

-30 The Authority requests that CGB lead the recycling working group.
+&lt;sup>30 The Authority requests that CGB lead the recycling working group.
 However, if CGB would like to colead the recycling working group with one or more other government agencies, CGB may do so.
 In such case, the Authority requests that CGB identify any government agency(ies) co-leading the working group in its Order No. 11 compliance filing.